deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/installation.rst

 * Mac OS X
 * Solaris

-In order to run deegree webservices on your machine, you will need **Java 6 JDK, Update 4** or better.
-We recommend using the latest Java 6 update from Oracle.
-Java 7 or non-Oracle versions may also work, but are not officially supported by the deegree development team at the moment.
+In order to run deegree webservices on your machine, we recommend OpenJDK 7.
+Alternatively, using Java 6 (Update 4 or better) or Java 7 from Oracle is also supported.
+Other Java versions may work, but are not officially supported by the deegree development team.

 -----------
 Downloading
 -----------

-deegree webservices 3.1 downloads are available on the `deegree download page <http://wiki.deegree.org/deegreeWiki/DownloadPage>`_.
+deegree webservices 3.2 downloads are available on the `deegree download page <http://wiki.deegree.org/deegreeWiki/DownloadPage>`_.
 You have the choice of two flavors:

 * *ZIP*: Multi-operating system package bundles with Apache Tomcat
 * *WAR*: Plain Java Web Archive for deployment in an existing servlet container [#f1]_